California Child Custody Laws for Smart Parents Who Crave Knowledge

-Thank you for visiting our in-depth guide to California child custody laws, written for married and unmarried mothers and fathers.
+Thank you for visiting our in-depth guide to California child custody laws

-Why “contested”?
-If you and the other parent have the custody case settled, you probably wouldn’t be here.
+Why "contested"?
+If you and the other parent have the custody case settled, you probably would not be here.
 You are here so that tells us you are either expecting a contested case or you are in the middle of one.
 These contested cases see application of California's child custody laws on a daily basis.

 Is a contested child custody case a good idea?